 The reality?
-Aboriginal People can apply for social housing programs offered by the Canada Mortgage and Housing Corporation (“CMHC”).
-CMHC offers many programs to assist Aboriginal and non-Aboriginal People meet their housing needs.
-For Aboriginal People, the assistance programs are only applicable for dwellings on reserve lands.
+Indigenous People can apply for social housing programs offered by the Canada Mortgage and Housing Corporation (“CMHC”).
+CMHC offers many programs to assist Indigenous and non-Indigenous people in meeting their housing needs.
+For Indigenous People, the assistance programs only apply to reserve land dwellings.

-On many reserves, except some that have developed self-government agreements, the house is owned but the land is not – therefore it cannot be sold - which makes it impossible to build up equity in your home, as is possible for non-Aboriginal people.
+On many reserves, except some that have developed self-government agreements, the house is owned, but the land is not – therefore, it cannot be sold - which makes it impossible to build up equity in your home, as is possible for non-Indigenous people.

-Reserves are of a finite size, and on some urban reserves, there is no room for expansion - when the space available for housing reaches its maximum capacity, that’s it, which makes accommodating population growth a challenge.
-As Aboriginal people are the fastest-growing segment of Canada's population, with more than half the population under the age of 25, this means the additional challenge of available building space will become an issue for some reserves.
+Reserves are finite in size, so there is no room for expansion - when the space available for housing reaches its maximum capacity, that’s it, which makes accommodating population growth a challenge.
+As Indigenous people are the fastest-growing segment of Canada's population, with more than half the population under the age of 25, this means the additional challenge of available building space will become an issue for some reserves.

 The Assembly of First Nations and the Institute of Fiscal Studies and Democracy released a joint study in 2021 that identified the need for housing in First Nation communities at about 55,000 new units and 81,000 renovations on reserve.
 The population growth rate and the need for more adequate housing results in people living in unhealthy and overcrowded conditions.
 Safe, affordable and adequate housing is recognized as a social determinant of health and a condition for community and economic development.